 #1 Aligned with E/S characteristics includes the minimum proportion of the Fund's assets used to attain the environmental or social characteristics, which is equal to 60%.
-The Fund commits to maintain a positive absolute sustainability score, and so the Fund's investments that are scored by Schroders' proprietary sustainability tool are included within the minimum proportion stated in #1 on the basis that they will contribute to the Fund's sustainability score (whether such individual investment has a positive or a negative score).
-The minimum proportion stated in #1 applies in normal market conditions.
-The actual proportion is expected to be higher.
+The Fund commits to maintain a higher overall sustainability score than the JPM GBI-EM Diversified Index, and so the Fund's investments that are scored by Schroders' proprietary sustainability tool are included within the minimum proportion stated in #1 on the basis that they will contribute to the Fund's sustainability score (whether such individual investment has a positive or a negative score).
+The minimum proportions stated apply in normal market conditions.
+The actual proportion stated in #1 is expected to be higher.